Cody McGibbon talks gear, Instagram, and how to take the perfect portrait

-Meet Cody McGibbon, a 26-year-old fashion photographer based in Miami.
+Meet Cody McGibbon, a 26-year-old fashion photographer based in Los Angeles.

 In 2015, Cody got started with photography, working as a server at a restaurant to support himself while working on his craft.
 After just two short years, he now shoots full-time.
 His portrait work has earned him a six-figure Instagram following, affording him the opportunity to work with dozens of notable brands, including the iconic Playboy; and he shows no signs of slowing down.

 Cody agreed to share his thoughts about his craft:

 Kevin: You’re known for your portrait work on Instagram.
 How did you get into that style of photography?